 Mako stream 42 traverse (km1112)-Ketetahi TH, Tongariro Crossing (km1146)

 Today was all about getting to where we needed to be for the start of the big day…the Tongariro Crossing.
 I started off by breaking another carbon stake.
 Where we camped, the ground was so hard that I couldn’t drive them more than halfway in.
 I got up for a bathroom break in the dark and promptly stepped on one, snapping it in half.
 Oops.
 Ti stakes are the way to go.
+I will replace my carbon stakes entirely as soon as I can.

 We hiked fast until we came to Mangatepopo stream (we would cross the headwaters of this stream later on the slopes of Tongariro).
 We decided to have an early lunch and go for a swim.
 The water was so cold.
 But it was great drying out in the sun.
 We continued on, getting better and better views of the volcanoes.
 When you’re walking towards such a lofty goal for several days, the anticipation builds with each step.
 It seems like such a grander accomplishment and purpose as opposed to just driving there and starting the hike.